 A character possesses one key Virtue, and regains all spent Willpower points when she acts according to that Virtue over the course of more than one scene.

 A charitable character shares what he has - whether it’s time, money, or possessions - for the sheer joy of giving.
 He might hope for some good will in return, but the act of giving is its own reward and payment can’t provide the same satisfaction.
-By lifting others up, good Samaritans feel as though they are improving the entire world, one person at a time.
+By lifting others up, a good Samaritan feels as though he is improving the entire world, one person at a time.

-Your character regains all spent Willpower points when he helps another at the risk of loss or harm to himself.
+Your character regains all spent Willpower points when he helps another through his own means, and at the risk of unintended loss or harm to himself.

 A confident character has faith in her own ability to make the right choice and to discover the best course of action.
 She doesn’t ignore opposition or evidence to the contrary; instead, she trusts in her strengths to see a plan through, even when challenges arise.
 She uses her own instincts and resourcefulness to rise to any occasion and prove that she’s the woman for the job.